 As I mentioned earlier, the lack of Flash support isn’t really an issue for me as I don’t play flash games and you can usually watch videos in other ways, plus sites are getting around this restriction and moving to html5 options too.
 Although when you are browsing and encounter missing content/functionality due to lack of flash, it is frustrating each time it happens!

 iPhone apps upscaled onto iPad usually look quite poor, equally an iPhone app that just fills a small box in the middle of the iPad screen looks just as unimpressive.
-Clearly app developers are now providing iPad versions of their existing apps in many case now and often include extra functionality or re-designed interfaces that make better use the full iPad screen potential.
+Clearly, app developers are now providing iPad versions of their existing apps in many cases now and often include extra functionality or re-designed interfaces that make better use the full iPad screen potential.

 New Computing Users?